<-References Go to ToC Reference Model ->

 Figure 4 – Reference Model of CAV-ESS

-When the CAV is activated in response to a request by a human owner or renter or by a process, Spatial Attitude Generation continuously computes the CAV’s Spatial Attitude relying on the initial Motion Actuation Subsystem’s Spatial Attitude, and information from the Global Navigation Satellite Systems (GNSS), if available.
+When the CAV is activated in response to a request by a human owner or renter or by a process, Spatial Attitude Generation continuously computes the CAV’s Spatial Attitude relying on the initial Motion Actuation Subsystem’s Point of View, and information from the Global Navigation Satellite Systems (GNSS), if available.

 An ESS may be equipped with a variety of Environment Sensing Technologies (EST).
-CAV-TEC assumes they are (but not required to all be supported by an ESS implementation) Audio, LiDAR, RADAR, Ultrasound, and Visual.
+CAV-TEC assumes they are Audio, LiDAR, RADAR, Ultrasound, and Visual.
+CAV-TEC assumes that a CAV implementation supports may only support a subset of the ESTs.
 Offline Map is considered as an EST.

-The Objects in the BEDs may carry Annotations specifically related to traffic signalling, e.g.: Position and Orientation of traffic signals in the environment, Traffic Policemen, Road signs (lanes, turn right/left on the road, one way, stop signs, words painted on the road), Traffic signs – vertical signalisation (signs above the road, signs on objects, poles with signs), Traffic lights, Walkways, and Traffic sounds (siren, whistle, horn).
+The Objects included in the BEDs may carry Annotations specifically related to traffic signalling, e.g.: Point of View of traffic signals in the environment, Traffic Policemen, Road signs (lanes, turn right/left on the road, one way, stop signs, words painted on the road), Traffic signs – vertical signalisation (signs above the road, signs on objects, poles with signs), Traffic lights, Walkways, and Traffic sounds (siren, whistle, horn).

 4 Autonomous Motion Subsystem